When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 When Ralph and I first set out

-to this, right, we, you know, in
+to this, right, You know, in the

-the rooms that we're in, we
+rooms that we're in, we realized

-realized they're not a lot of
+they're not a lot of guys that

-guys that look like us in these
+look like us in these rooms.

 And we stumbled, ran in the